European shares pause near 2-month high; HSBC falls

 Among buyers was Carmignac Gestion, which manages 55 billion euros of assets and has cut its emerging market holdings to increase its allocation to European companies with an exposure to the global economy, such as drinks group SABMiller and food giant Nestle.

-"On the euro side, we could get more involved on the cyclical side in this early recovery," said Sandra Crowl, a member of the investment committee at Carmignac Gestion.
+"On the euro side, we could get more involved on the cyclical side in this early recovery," Sandra Crowl, a member of the investment committee at Carmignac Gestion, said.

-CNP Assurances rose 2 percent in volume that was 176.8 percent of its 90-day average, with traders citing an upgrade to "outperform" from "neutral" by Exane BNP Paribas, which expects future cash flows at the firm to be distributed or deployed.
+CNP Assurances rose 1.7 percent in volume 133 percent its 90-day average, with traders citing an upgrade to "outperform" from "neutral" by Exane BNP Paribas, which expects future cash flows at the firm to be distributed or deployed.

 SAN DIEGO, March 7 Major aircraft leasing companies have offered a lukewarm response to proposals by Boeing to build a bigger version of its 737 MAX family to counter the Airbus A321neo.